bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-loco-positioning-system.md

 {% si_step  Update the Crazyflie to the latest loco positioning firmware %}

 To be able to use the Loco positioning system you need to update the Crazyflie to the latest firmware.
-For more information on how to update the firmware, see the [download latest firmware]({% id_url getting-started-crazyflie-2; latest-fw %}) section in our
+For more information on how to update the firmware, see the [update firmware in the Crazyflie]({% id_url getting-started-crazyflie-2; update-fw %}) section in our
 {% id_link getting-started-crazyflie-2 %}.

 You will also need the latest version of the [Crazyflie client](https://github.com/bitcraze/crazyflie-clients-python/releases).